 However, there are different ways of doing viewings, depending on your requirements.

-We can provide an accompanied viewing service where either Eileen, or her colleague, Maddy Butler, will accompany viewers round the property.
+We can provide an accompanied viewing service where either Sharon, or her colleague, Maddy Butler, will accompany viewers round the property.

 This can be particularly important where, for example, it is house which is no longer occupied but still furnished.